All Episodes

 The New York Times apparently is not sick of this story.

-These former law enforcement officials talking to the New York Times don't seem to realize that Obama has fundamentally transformed America, and things like the FBI being nonpartisan are now quaint outmoded concepts.
+These former law enforcement officials talking to the New York Times don't seem to realize that Obama has fundamentally transformed America.

 Those statements angered FBI agents who have been working for months to determine whether Mrs. Clinton's email setup had in fact put any of the nation's secrets at risk, according to current and former law enforcement officials.